Coronavirus Information for Students

 SHAC During Coronavirus

-Due to the ever-changing climate, SHAC's east entrance, effective immediately, will be an exit only.
+Due to the ever-changing climate, SHAC's east entrance, is an exit only.
 Please use the west entrance for access to the clinic.

 SHAC is NOT a testing site for the Coronavirus.
 If you feel that you need to be tested, please call SHAC at (505) 277-3136 for guidance.